oxullo/Arduino-MAX30100/README.md

  * MAX30100_Minimal: a minimal example that dumps human-readable results via serial
  * MAX30100_Debug: used in conjunction with the Processing pde "rolling_graph" (extras folder), to show the sampled data at various processing stages
  * MAX_30100_RawData: demonstrates how to access raw data from the sensor

+## Troubleshooting

+Typical issues when attempting to run the examples:

+### The module fails to initialize, getting stuck at the begin()

+This is likely to be caused by an improper pullup setup for the I2C lines.
+Make sure to use 4,7kOhm resistors, checking if the breakout board in use is equipped with pullups.

+### Sketchy beat frequency readouts

+The beat detector uses the IR LED to track the heartbeat.
+The IR LED is biased by default at 50mA but it can be adjusted using PulseOximeter::setIRLedCurrent().
+Check the _MAX30100_Minimal_ example.